-The use table at 3.1-1 specifies which board shall act as the Special Permit Granting Authority (SPGA) for a particular use.
-Other sections of this bylaw, including but not limited to §5.1 and §6.1-3, provide for additional Special Permits and designate which board will act as the SPGA.
-Where no specific board is designated as SPGA, the Zoning Board of Appeals shall function as SPGA.
-When either board is functioning as the SPGA, any references to the "approving board" in this bylaw shall mean the SPGA.
-For the purposes of its actions as an SPGA, the Planning Board shall have two (2) alternates elected as provided in the Zoning Act, with the duties and powers set forth in the Zoning Act, including but not limited to the power to hear and decide upon Special Permits.
+The use table at Subsection 3.1-1 specifies which board shall act as the Special Permit Granting

+Authority (SPGA) for a particular use.
+Other sections of this bylaw, including but not limited to Section 5.1 and Subsection 6.1-3, provide for additional Special Permits and designate which board will act as the SPGA.

+- A. Where no specific board is designated as SPGA, the Zoning Board of Appeals shall function as SPGA.
+When either board is functioning as the SPGA, any references to the "approving board" in this bylaw shall mean the SPGA. - B. For the purposes of its actions as an SPGA, the Planning Board shall have two (2) alternates elected as provided in the Zoning Act, with the duties and powers set forth in the Zoning Act, MGL.
+Ch.
+40A, including but not limited to the power to hear and decide upon Special Permits.

-9.2-1 Requirements and Procedures
+9.3-1 Requirements and Procedures

-- A. Special Permit reviews shall be conducted according to G.L.
-Chapter 40A, Sections 9 and 11, as may be further detailed in any rules and regulations adopted by the SPGA.
-The SPGA may require review costs to be borne by the applicant as provided in Section 9.5.
-If a Special Permit is granted conditioned on the installation of required improvements, such improvements may be secured by a performance guarantee as provided in Section 9.1-3E. - B. In conducting Special Permit reviews, the SPGA shall ensure compliance with all applicable provisions of this bylaw and other laws and regulations, including the criteria in Section 9.2-2.
-When the Zoning Board of Appeals is the SPGA reviewing a Special Permit application for a nonconforming structure pursuant to §6.1-3, it shall be subject to the criteria in §6.1-3 rather than those in this §9.2.
-The SPGA may impose any reasonable conditions it deems necessary to ensure such compliance. - C. Any application for a Special Permit shall be accompanied by a Site Plan prepared in accordance with Section 9.1.
+- A. Special Permit reviews shall be conducted according to MGL.
+Ch.
+40A, §s 9 and 11, as may be further detailed in any rules and regulations adopted by the SPGA.
+The SPGA may require review costs to be borne by the applicant as provided in Section 9.6.
+If a Special Permit is granted conditioned on the installation of required improvements, such improvements may be secured by a performance guarantee as provided in Subsection 9.2-3E. - B. In conducting Special Permit reviews, the SPGA shall ensure compliance with all applicable provisions of this bylaw and other laws and regulations, including the criteria in Subsection 9.3-2.
+When the Zoning Board of Appeals is the SPGA reviewing a Special Permit application for a nonconforming structure pursuant to Subsection 6.1-3, it shall be subject to the criteria in Subsection 6.1-3 rather than those in this Section 9.3.
+The SPGA may impose any reasonable conditions it deems necessary to ensure such compliance. - C. Any application for a Special Permit shall be accompanied by a Site Plan prepared in accordance with Section 9.2.
 This requirement may be waived by the SPGA for applications in which: - 1.
 A subdivision plan is submitted that contains the required Site Plan information, - 2.
-The Special Permit is for an alteration of a nonconforming structure pursuant to §6.1-3, or - 3.
-No significant physical alterations to structures or to the site are proposed. - D. Upon submission to the Zoning Board of Appeals or Planning Board, as the case may be, the Site Plan shall be referred to the other board for review immediately upon filing, unless the application is to the Zoning Board of Appeals for an alteration pursuant to §6.1-3.
+The Special Permit is for alteration of a nonconforming structure pursuant to Subsection 6.1-3, or - 3.
+No significant physical alterations to structures or to the site are proposed. - D. Upon submission to the Zoning Board of Appeals or Planning Board, as the case may be, the Site Plan shall be referred to the other board for review immediately upon filing, unless the application is to the Zoning Board of Appeals for an alteration pursuant to Subsection 6.1-3.
 The Zoning Board of Appeals or Planning Board, as the case may be, shall make a written report to the other board on or before the date of the public hearing on the proposed Special Permit.
-The other board's failure to report shall be deemed a favorable recommendation. - E. Applications for Special Permits, except those covered by §6.1-3, shall also be referred to the Conservation Commission, Board of Health, Building Inspector, Superintendent of Highways, Fire Department, and such other agencies and officials as may be deemed appropriate by the SPGA.
+The other board's failure to report shall be deemed a favorable recommendation. - E. Applications for Special Permits, except those covered by Subsection 6.1-3, shall also be referred to the Conservation Commission, Board of Health, Building Inspector, Highway Superintendent, Fire Department, and such other agencies and officials as may be deemed appropriate by the SPGA.

-9.2-2 Review Criteria
+9.3-2 Review Criteria